simonmichael/hledger/hledger-web/doc/hledger-web.1.md

 hledger-web behind an authenticating proxy (such as apache or nginx) if you want to restrict who can see and add entries to your journal.

-With journal and timelog files (but not CSV files, currently) the web app detects changes and will show the new data on the next request.
+With journal and timeclock files (but not CSV files, currently) the web app detects changes and will show the new data on the next request.
 If a change makes the file unparseable, hledger-web will show an error until the file has been fixed.